 - Select the Admissions/Scholarships tab

-- Select the Foreign Language Assessment links in the Admissions section of the page
+- Select the Foreign Language Assessment links in the Undergraduate Admission section of the page

 Determining Which Course to Take

 You can find more information for placement in French, German, and Spanish on the Foreign Language Assessment website.
 Students can not place themselves in a lower class than placement guidelines indicate.
 The placement guidelines take into account previous exposure and experience.
 Taking a lower level course will do students a disservice and lead only to frustration.
 Any deviation from the placement guidelines (number of high school units completed; language placement scores; native or heritage competency) must be approved by the Language Program Director.

 Students with previous experience should see the appropriate undergraduate advisor for placement purposes and consult the following pages for more information: